 The Education Endowment Foundation (EEF) is leading a project, supported by their global partners including Evidence for Learning, to produce a free and accessible evidence-based report for school leaders and teachers on effective distance and online learning approaches.

-The report is based on a rapid review of existing evidence (from 60 systematic systematic reviews and meta-analyses) on effective distance learning and online learning approaches and summarise information on practices used worldwide to support and improve learning for students who are not able to attend classrooms.
+The report is based on a rapid review of existing evidence (from 60 systematic reviews and meta-analyses) on effective distance learning and online learning approaches and summarises information on practices used worldwide to support and improve learning for students who are not able to attend classrooms.

 Key findings and implications include:

 - Teaching quality is more important than how lessons are delivered

 - Ensuring access to technology is key, especially for disadvantaged students